sand-bird/menagerie-docs/docs/data_files.md

     "arrays have no keys, only values!",
   	456,
   	{
-  	  "inside a dictionary inside an array": "(remember, arrays don't have keys)", "^%$#@special characters are a-ok!*&(;": "...except backslash \\", "789": "numerical keys need quotes too"
+  	  "inside a dictionary inside an array": 42, "^%$#@special characters are a-ok!*&(;": "...except backslash \\", "789": "numerical keys need quotes too"
   	}